create3000/x_ite/docs/_posts/components/VolumeRendering/ToneMappedVolumeStyle.md

 ### SFColorRGBA [in, out] **coolColor** 0 0 1 0 <small>[0,1]</small>

-CoolColor is used for surfaces facing away from the light direction.
+*coolColor* is used for surfaces facing away from the light direction.

 #### See Also